Actively Recruiting

 - Clinically diagnosed sleep disorder or major psychiatric illness

-- Evidence of significant organ dysfunction or disease such as diagnosed diabetes, cardiovascular disease, or kidney disease
+- Significant organ dysfunction or disease such as diagnosed diabetes, cardiovascular disease, or kidney disease

-- Use of prescription drugs or substances known to affect sleep or glucose metabolism
+- Use of prescription drugs or substances that affect sleep or glucose metabolism

 - Current or recent shift work within the last year

-- Weight change greater than 10% of body weight in the prior six months
+- Weight change greater than 10% in the past six months

 - Experiencing menopause or post-menopausal

-- Currently enrolled in a weight loss or physical activity program like the Diabetes Prevention Program
+- Currently enrolled in weight loss or physical activity programs like the Diabetes Prevention Program

 - Currently pregnant, planning pregnancy, or lactating

-- Alcohol intake more than 3 drinks per day or more than 14 drinks per week
+- Alcohol intake exceeding 3 drinks per day or 14 drinks per week

 AI-Screening